 Staff Related Duties and Responsibilities:

-Monitors and supervises staff and building wide programs based on Ramapo's programming model.
+Monitors and supervises staff and building wide programs based on the Ramapo's programming dimension model

 Administrative Duties and Responsibilities: